 As a playwright, novelist and President of the Bronte Society, Ms Greer has, for several years, been an associate of the University's Writing School.
 She said she hoped to continue to work closely with it, focusing on the playwrights Ibsen and Strindberg.
 She has just completed two four-year terms as a trustee of the British Museum - the second as Deputy Chair - and would like to see Kingston establish links with the Museum.

-Kingston University's Vice-Chancellor, Professor Julius Weinberg, said he was impressed by Bonnie Greer's enthusiasm and energy.
+Vice-Chancellor Professor Julius Weinberg said he was impressed by Bonnie Greer's enthusiasm and energy.
 "She is someone who has shown leadership in the arts, is passionate about the sciences and has made a stand for the power of free speech and civilised argument," he said.
 "Bonnie stands for all those values that are important to Kingston University - a place where lives can be changed, opinions challenged and where we think learning can make the world a better place - so I am delighted that she has agreed to become our Chancellor."